-- Check you meet the general entry requirements for all Master's programmes.
+- Make sure you meet the general entry requirements that apply to all our Master's programmes.

-- Check you meet the programme-specific entry requirements for the programme you are interested in.
-To find the specific requirements, click on the Master's programme you are interested in and read the information under the section Application and Requirements.
+- See the programme-specific entry requirements for the programme you are interested in.
+To find the specific requirements, click on the Master's programme you are interested in and read the information under the section “Admissions”.

 - Rank your programme choices in order of preference and submit them before the application deadline.
 How you rank your programme choices is very important.
 Read how to rank your preferences.

-- Read about how to document your eligibility for studies and how to submit your supporting documents at www.universityadmissions.se.
+- Read about how to document your eligibility and how to submit your supporting documents at universityadmissions.se.

 - There are a number of country-specific rules for submitting academic documents.
-Check the information specific to your country.
+See the information specific to your country.

-- Prepare and submit your general supporting documents to University Admissions: including your official transcripts, Bachelor's diploma (or proof of expected graduation, if you are in your final year of Bachelor's studies), proof of English proficiency.
+- Prepare and submit your general supporting documents to University Admissions: including your official transcripts, Bachelor's diploma (or proof of expected graduation, if you are in your final year of Bachelor's studies), proof of English proficiency, and passport.

-- Prepare and submit your programme-specific supporting documents (statement of purpose, CV, letter of recommendation, application summary sheet, copy or summary of Bachelor's thesis, etc. To find out which programme-specific documents you need to submit for a particular programme and instructions about the documents, view the section Application and Requirements on each Master's programme webpage.
+- Prepare and submit your programme-specific supporting document(s): such as a statement of purpose, CV, letter of recommendation, application summary sheet, copy or summary of Bachelor's thesis, etc. To find out which programme-specific document(s) you need to submit for a particular programme and instructions about the documents, view the section “Admissions” on each Master's programme webpage.

 Don't miss the deadline!